 Enquire about your services?

 Make it very clear what your content’s purpose is and add calls to actions (CTAs) that help users find what you’re offering.
+Writing for action is called direct response copywriting.

 But be subtle in the sense that you don’t want your post turning into a walking advertisement that diminishes the value readers get from the information you’re providing.